Granted all 4 final permits

 Back Forty is Aquila’s 100%-owned development-stage project delineating a zinc- and gold-rich volcanogenic massive sulfide (VMS) deposit located along the mineral-rich Penokean Volcanic Belt in Michigan’s Upper Peninsula.
-Over the past 10 years, Aquila and various joint venture partners, including Hudbay Minerals, have invested more than $75 million exploring and advancing Back Forty.
+Aquila and various past joint venture partners, including Hudbay Minerals, have invested more than $90 million exploring and advancing Back Forty.